zakird/crux-top-lists/README.md

 # Cached Chrome Top Million Websites

-[Recent research](https://zakird.com/papers/toplists.pdf) showed that the top million most popular websites published by Google Chrome via the [Chrome UX Report](https://developer.chrome.com/docs/crux/) (CrUX) is _significantly_ more accurate than other top lists like the Alexa Top Million and Tranco Top Million.
+[Recent research](https://zakird.com/papers/toplists.pdf) showed that the top million most popular websites published by Google Chrome via their [UX Report](https://developer.chrome.com/docs/crux/) (CrUX) is _significantly_ more accurate than other top lists like the Alexa Top Million and Tranco Top Million.